MysteriousRSA/Custom.Crosshairs/README.md

 ![cursed](https://user-images.githubusercontent.com/45333346/149503158-453c8879-df8d-45ca-845e-b5ef691c5566.png)

 # Extra Info

+It is reccomended to test this out in a private match first.
+Save any changes you made to the desired weapon's file and type `reload` in your console

 All weapons that make use of special crosshairs have their defaults in place, But there is nothing preventing you from modifying them, all the files are there.